ozalpozqur/altogic-auth-vue3/README.md

 ```

 ### Auth Redirect Page
-We use this page for verify the user's email address and **Login With Magic Link Authentication**.

-We will use Altogic's `altogic.auth.getAuthGrant()` function to log in with the handled token from the URL.
+In this page we use the `getAuthGrant()` method to create a new session and associated `sessionToken` for verify email or sign in with magic link.
 ```vue
 <!-- src/views/AuthRedirectView.vue -->
 <script setup>